 Accommodation for homeless single people with complex needs is identified as a priority in the Council's Housing Delivery Strategy.
-The data on the support needs of households owed a duty demonstrates the need for supported housing for people with complex needs typically including mental ill-health substance misuse and a history of rough sleeping.
+The data on the support needs of households owed a duty demonstrates the need for supported housing for people with complex needs typically including mental ill-health, substance misuse and a history of rough sleeping.

 Options to deliver a shared facility scheme are being explored with partners.
-We are aware of the gap in accommodation options for people continuing to drink and use drugs and the shortage of accommodation for people with higher need mental health problems.
 Liaison with Surrey County Council has also highlighted the gap in provision and services for these groups.